Prospecting Videos That Actually Get You Link Placements

 What Prospecting Videos Are (And Why Email Alone Isn’t Enough)

 Email alone struggles because site owners receive dozens of identical template pitches daily.
-Most get deleted unread.
+Most get deleted unread, and the average editor I’ve talked to admits they don’t read past the first line on cold pitches.
 Text can’t convey tone, sincerity, or effort, so even well-written messages feel transactional.
 A video instantly proves you invested time researching their site, not blasting a mail-merge list.
-Seeing a face and hearing a voice triggers different cognitive processing than scanning lines of text—it builds rapport and trust faster.
+Seeing a face and hearing a voice triggers different cognitive processing than scanning lines of text, and the research mostly backs the intuition, Backlinko’s outreach study of 12 million emails found that personalized messages saw response rates almost a third higher than non-personalized ones, and video is the densest personalization signal you can send.

 This matters for niche edit link building because you’re asking someone to edit existing content, a higher-friction request than accepting a guest post.
 Video lowers psychological resistance.
+Or at least lowers it for the editors I’ve worked with.
 Recipients perceive you as a real person solving a mutual problem, not another spam operator running outreach that never converts.

 The format forces you to be concise and genuine.
 You can’t hide behind corporate jargon or vague flattery when speaking directly to camera.
-That constraint improves message quality and dramatically increases reply rates compared to text-only approaches.
+(I’ve watched myself re-record an opener four times before realizing the script was the problem, not the take.)
+That constraint improves message quality and increases reply rates in most cases compared to text-only approaches.

 The Vetting-First Framework